Wirecloud/wirecloud/docs/install_and_admin_guide.md

 ## Introduction

 This Installation and Administration Guide covers WireCloud version 0.7 (starting from FIWARE release 4.2).
-Any feedback on this document is highly welcomed, including bugs, typos or things you think should be included but aren't.
+Any feedback on this document is highly welcomed, including bugs, typos or things you think should be included but are not.
 Please send it to the "Contact Person" email that appears in the [Catalogue page for this GEi](http://catalogue.fiware.org/enablers/application-mashup-wirecloud).

 ## Installation

-This page contains the Installation and Administration Guide for the WireCloud Mashup Platform, a reference implementation of the Application Mashup Generic Enabler, based on the [WireCloud](http://conwet.fi.upm.es/wirecloud) Open Source project.
+This page contains the Installation and Administration Guide for the WireCloud Mashup Platform, a reference implementation of the Application Mashup Generic Enabler, based on the [WireCloud](https://conwet.fi.upm.es/wirecloud) Open Source project.
 The corresponding [online documentation](https://wirecloud.conwet.fi.upm.es/docs/) is continuously updated and improved, and provides the most appropriate source to get the most up-to-date information on installation and administration.
 Both WireCloud users and developers have the option to create tickets though the [github's issue tracker](https://github.com/Wirecloud/wirecloud/issues) of the project.

 ### Requirements